Lake Erie College of Osteopathic Medicine: Elmira

 LECOM has sent third- and fourth-year medical students to Arnot Health in Elmira and other nearby hospitals for clinical education since 2012.
-In September 2018, LECOM received accreditation for a second extension in Elmira, NY for the LECOM at Elmira.
+In September 2018, LECOM received accreditation for a second extension in Elmira, New York, for the LECOM at Elmira.
 Construction on a new $20 million, 49,000 square-foot facility began in January 2019.
-The first 120 students are expected to begin classes in July 2020.
+The first 120 students began classes in July 2020.

+Jacksonville

+LECOM is set to begin its fifth campus in Jacksonville, Florida, at the campus of Jacksonville University in the Fall of 2026 with a class of 75 students.

 Professional sports partnerships

 LECOM officially partnered with the new former Erie BayHawks of the NBA G (Development) League in 2008.
 As part of those respective deals, LECOM provided medical coverage to both teams.
 Additionally, the LECOM's name was featured on the BayHawks' jerseys and court design at Erie Insurance Arena.
 The BayHawks conducted workouts and practices at the LECOM Medical Fitness and Wellness Center.
 LECOM maintains a similar partnership with the Erie Commodores soccer team.

 In February 2017, LECOM purchased the naming rights to LECOM Park (formerly called McKechnie Field), the spring training home of the Pittsburgh Pirates and their Single-A affiliate, the Bradenton Marauders.
 The deal will span a period of fifteen years.
-The college also has educational partnership agreements with the Cleveland Browns and Buffalo Sabres.
+The college also has educational partnership agreements with the Cleveland Browns, Buffalo Bills, and Buffalo Sabres.
 As part of the Buffalo Sabres deal LECOM and Pegula Sports and Entertainment reached a 10-year deal for naming rights to LECOM Harborcenter in September 2019.
 It also has sponsorship agreements with the New York Jets, Baltimore Orioles Ed Smith Stadium in Sarasota, Fla., and the New York Yankees Steinbrenner Field in Tampa, Fla.

+Radio stations

+LECOM owns these broadcast radio stations: